MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/combining-platform-extensions-with-operating-system-versions.md

 ---
-title: Combining Platform Extensions with Operating System Versions
+title: Combining platform extensions with operating system versions
-description: Combining Platform Extensions with Operating System Versions ms.date: 02/02/2022
+description: Provides information on combining platform extensions with operating system versions ms.date: 06/15/2022
 ---

-# Combining Platform Extensions with Operating System Versions
+# Combining platform extensions with operating system versions

 Within the [**INF Manufacturer section**](inf-manufacturer-section.md) of an INF file, you can supply [**INF *Models* sections**](inf-models-section.md) that are specific to various versions of the Windows operating system.
 These version-specific *Models* sections are identified by using the *TargetOSVersion* decoration.